Wilfred/difftastic/README.md

 ## Status

-It should recognize most grammar with the default readtable.
+It should be complete and compatible with Racket 8.9.

+There are no plans to add support for new language currently.

 ## Build and Try